apache/cordova-docs/www/docs/en/latest/package_ref/index.md

 ## cordova.plugins

 An object listing the plugins currently installed in the project.
 Each key is a plugin's ID, and its value holds any CLI variables that were supplied when the plugin was installed (or an empty object if none were needed).
 Entries are added by `cordova plugin add <plugin>` and removed by `cordova plugin remove <plugin>`.
-See the note on `--nosave` above, it applies here too.
+Automatic saving can be turned off with the [`--nosave` flag](#cli---nosave-flag).

 Examples: